 Tips of Self-leveling Epoxy Flooring

 Do not skimp (or cheat) on the required product quantity or thickness.
-I’ve seen applicators do 1mm floors and sell them as self-leveling, but if you want a great level finish, you need at least 2mm, but preferably 3mm.
+I’ve seen applicators do 1mm floors and sell them as self-levelling, but if you want a great level finish, you need at least 2mm, but preferably 3mm.
 The thinner the floor the more waves and trowel marks there will be everywhere

 Do not use notched trowels… whose notches seem to be disappearing.
 And do not use spiked shoes that seem to have lumps of debris attached to each spike.
-Don’t just assume that the epoxy will magically close and fill up any problem with the floor cause by the tools displacing the epoxy.
+Don’t just assume that the epoxy will magically close and fill up any problem with the floor caused by the tools displacing the epoxy.
 Clean tools = clean job.
 Make it a habit of cleaning those tools thoroughly after using them

 These floors have major operational advantages for industries.
 The smooth and seamless surface makes them ideal for the movement of forklift trucks and other vehicles that are shifting heavy loads on a continuous basis.
-Also the seamless structure makes the floors easier for cleaning and does not allow the accumulation of dirt and bacteria.
+Also, the seamless structure makes the floors easier for cleaning and does not allow the accumulation of dirt and bacteria.

 Self-levelling epoxy floors also provide a very aesthetic appeal since the glossy seamless look makes space look bigger and far more attractive.
 This why architects love them and often specify them for commercial and retail spaces.

 Why are self-levelling epoxy floors so much more expensive than roller-applied epoxy systems?